 An Electrologist is a person who has trained to remove your unwanted hair with Electrolysis.
 This is not an easy job and requires lots of practice and skill.
 There are some people who have the talent for it, and there are just some others who do not.

 Electrolysis is a delicate procedure that involves inserting a very fine probe (needle) into your hair follicle.
 The Electrologist must not only accurately insert this needle into your follicle, but also to the proper depth.
-There should be no plucking the hairs (you may feel roots expelling time to time but not plucking).
 If she does not do this correctly, you risk damage to your skin or risk wasting your time and money with little to no results.

 Your Electrologist should be friendly, have a steady hand, good eye sight, good time management skills and a great eye for detail.
 Your Electrologist must be extremely knowledgeable in hair cycles to recommend proper appointment frequency and spacing and to know what to expect in terms of any regrowth.
 Your Electrologist must be understanding of your needs and sincerely want to help you.